Complex Langevin and other approaches to the sign problem in quantum many-body physics: The Langevin method for real and complex variables

 \subsubsection{Toy problem II: a pedagogical example of complex Langevin}

-In order to see the CL machinery at work we build on the toy-problem in \secref{sq_toy_real}.
+In order to see the CL machinery at work, we build on the toy problem in \secref{sq_toy_real}.
 Indeed, from a computational standpoint, CL is largely just the Langevin process of stochastic quantization with complex variables.
+Of course we could just turn our toy problem into a CL problem by using complex noise but, as mentioned above, real noise has preferable numerical properties.
+Instead we turn our toy problem into a complex field theory which results in complex drift terms.